About the author

 From Julie Andrews to Riccardo Muti…

-Through 70 years of media turmoil, Dan Rottenberg carved a rewarding life as editor of seven groundbreaking publications, author of eleven books, press critic, business writer, film critic, arts critic, and dining critic.
-As a champion of free speech, he successfully defended seven libel suits, protest demonstrations, and death threats.
+Through 70 years of media turmoil, Dan Rottenberg carved a rewarding life as editor of seven groundbreaking publications, author of twelve books, press critic, business writer, film critic, arts critic, and dining critic.
+As a champion of free speech, he successfully defended seven libel suits and survived protest demonstrations and death threats.
 Along the way, he helped launch the alternative media movement, the modern Jewish genealogy movement, and the “Forbes 400” list of wealthiest Americans.
 He covered the Chicago Seven trial for the Wall Street Journal and chronicled billionaires for Town & Country Magazine.
 In The Education of a Journalist, he records his firsthand impressions of the notable people he encountered.
 He recalls how journalists practiced their craft during the last decades of the printing press.
-And he suggests how— even in a digital age— other aspiring journalists might follow in his footsteps.
+And he provides specific lessons to teach aspiring journalists how they might follow in his footsteps— even in a digital age.

 Advance praise (plus a few pans)